Symphony No. 2 (Svendsen)

-The Symphony No. 2 in B-flat major, Op.
+The Symphony No. 2 in B♭ major, Op.
 15 (JSV 66), is a four-movement orchestral work written in 1874 by the Norwegian composer Johan Svendsen.
 The symphony was premiered in Kristiania (now Oslo), Norway, on 14 October 1876.
 The music was well received, and the third movement repeated for an enthusiastic audience.

 The symphony has been characterized by Svendsen's biographers - Finn Benestaf and Dag Schjelderup-Ebbe - as Svendsen's "most mature and distinguished work".

 The Second Symphony's predecessor in the genre is the Symphony No. 1 in D major, Op.
 4, which Svendsen had completed seven years earlier, in 1867.

 Structure

 The Symphony No. 2 is in four movements:

 Instrumentation

 The Second Symphony is scored for the following instruments, organized by family (woodwinds, brass, percussion, and strings):